inivekin/abosa/abosa.typ

 wi darkness gane my lie in rut was futile tae vie wi action.
-Nae tae be mistaken fae brave, ma sprint tae screaming frequencies
-'twere more a run frae painful grave o lustful molten rock an seas.
+Nae tae be mistaken fae brave, ma sprint tae screaming frequencies, were more a run frae painful grave o lustful molten rock an seas.
-When clouded chaos quiets some approaching shores o placid dunes,
+When clouded chaos quiets some, approaching shores o placid dunes,
 I ken the cause when that plight come, the deserts' sinking, flacid croons.